qnope/Little-Type-Library/README.md

 ```

 ### map_iterator
-You can perform transformation also through this iterator :
+You can also perform transformation through this iterator:
 ```cpp
 auto multiplyBy2 = ltl::map([](auto n){return n * 2;});
 // will write values multiplied by 2